Yahyalt/fictional-spork/readme.md

 This project is for educational and testing purposes only.
 Ensure compliance with Facebook's Terms of Service when using this automation.

-## 📞 Support

-For issues or questions:
-- Check the troubleshooting section
-- Review Katalon documentation
-- Contact the test automation team

 ---